Staff

 Samantha joined the Saratoga Springs Preservation Foundation in 2008.
 Under her leadership, the Foundation completed a four-year, $750,000 restoration of the Spirit of Life and Spencer Trask Memorial in partnership with the City of Saratoga Springs; undertook a comprehensive cultural resource inventory of the Saratoga Race Course and successfully advocated for the Foundation to review capital improvement projects to ensure the preservation of the historic character of the oldest sports venue in the country; and assisted the small congregation of the 1855 First Baptist Church raise nearly $50,000 towards the first phase of restoration of the stained glass windows.
 Most recently under her leadership, the Foundation acquired the long-neglected 1851 Alexander A. Patterson House at 65 Phila Street and undertaken its stabilization and exterior restoration.
 She regularly advocates for best preservation practices before the land use boards of the City of Saratoga Springs and provides technical assistance to property owners.
 During her tenure with the Foundation, she has written more than 150 articles about Saratoga Springs’ architecture, history, and preservation efforts for various local publications.

 Samantha currently is the Chair of the National Preservation Partners Network, a membership-based nonprofit dedicated to building and strengthening the capacity of individual partner organizations and the collective historic preservation movement.
-She is currently serving a two-year term as an Observer to the Advisory Council on Historic Preservation, an organization that promotes the preservation, enhancement, and sustainable use of the nation’s diverse historic resources, and advises the President and Congress on national historic preservation policy.
+She recently served a two-year term as an Observer to the Advisory Council on Historic Preservation, an organization that promotes the preservation, enhancement, and sustainable use of the nation’s diverse historic resources, and advises the President and Congress on national historic preservation policy.
 She is also a member of the Board of Directors of Discover Saratoga, Board of Directors of Saratoga Leadership Alumni Association, and Advisory Council for Adirondack Architectural Heritage (AARCH), a nonprofit historic preservation organization for the Adirondack Park.
 Prior to joining the Advisory Council of AARCH, she was a member of the Board of Directors and served as Secretary.

 Prior to the Foundation, she was the Director of Preservation Services at Historic Albany Foundation (HAF).
 She represented HAF at the City of Albany Historic Resources Commission, Board of Zoning Appeals and neighborhood planning meetings.
 She also served as Chair of the Solutions to Vacant Buildings Committee, a diverse twenty-two-member community stakeholder group whose goal is to recommend creative solutions for the large vacant building problem of the City of Albany.
 Samantha also provided technical assistance, developed and organized educational programming, and administered rehabilitation grants.